MKKL1/chat-app/server/src/main/java/com/szampchat/server/event/README.md

 To actually publish events to RabbitMq, `RabbitMqPublisher` component is used.
 It is configured with `RabbitMqConfiguration` and `RabbitMqProperties`.
-Except for configuration in those classes, client doesn't have to do anything to publish events, as `RabbitMqPublisher` takes all events from `EventSinkService`, converts them to appropriate message and sends finally sends them to main exchange (explained later).
+Except for configuration in those classes, user doesn't have to do anything to publish events, as `RabbitMqPublisher` takes all events from `EventSinkService`, converts them to appropriate message and sends finally sends them to main exchange (explained later).